 The Designated Teacher for Looked After Children will promote the educational achievement of children.
-They will ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+They will ensure that staff have the skills, knowledge and understanding necessary to keep looked after and previously looked after children safe.
 In particular, they will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They will have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The Designated Safeguarding Lead (where they are different), will through the designated teacher for looked after children, have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.
+They will work with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+The designated teacher should also work with the virtual school head to promote the educational achievement of previously looked after children.
+The Designated Teacher will also have responsibility for promoting the educational achievement of children who have left care through adoption, special quardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+They will support the local authority Personal Advisor appointed to guide and support the care leavers, and will liaise with them as necessary regarding any issues of concern affecting a care leaver.